Programme Coordinator, IUCN Bangladesh

 • Undertake any other tasks as may be assigned by, and mutually agreed with the line manager.

-• Advanced University Degree in Natural Resources Management, Environmental Management, Project Management, Economics, or a relevant field.
+• A minimum of University Degree in Natural Resources Management, Environmental Management, Project Management, Economics, or a relevant field.
 PhD in a similar area of study will be a distinct advantage;

 • Demonstrated experience in project proposal development and project engagement;

 • Proven experience in all phases of programme/project development, management and implementation is essential, including planning, execution, M&E, and technical and financial reporting;